approachable-io/software-interview-prep/README.md

 git checkout -b <branch name>
 ```

-This runs creates a new branch in the repo, and checks it out (opens it).
+This creates a new branch in the repo, and checks it out (opens it).
 If there are already multiple branches, and
  you want to make a branched based off of another branch, use:

  ```bash